 While the next feature update arriving in spring 2021 won’t bring significant changes or features, the release may still include some improvements and a small set of features (currently unknown) in addition to fixes.
 Also, it is said that this release will focus on improving the Settings app, and it will change the version number to build 19043.

-As per usual, Windows 10 21H1 will roll out slowly in stages as an optional update to minimize problems during and after the upgrade.
+As per usual, the Windows 10 May 2021 Update will roll out slowly in stages as an optional update to minimize problems during and after the upgrade.

 If the device is running version 20H2, the upgrade to version 21H1 will be quick using a small enablement package, making the experience similar to a monthly quality update installation without the need for reinstallation.